 - Be very wary of any request or demand to send money to anyone in Cameroon

-- If you are a victim of a financial scam, obtain legal advice
+- If you are a victim of a financial scam, get legal advice

-- Do not travel to Cameroon to try to get your money back if you have been defrauded: there is a significant risk of physical assault or extortion by the perpetrators
+- Don't travel to Cameroon to try to get your money back if you have been defrauded: there is a significant risk of physical assault or extortion by the perpetrators

 - Be very wary of any invitation to Cameroon to meet someone you have met over the internet as you could face extortion, kidnapping or other threats on arrival.

 In the past, borders with Cameroon's neighbours have closed with little or no warning.
-Keep an eye on the news and consult travel providers for the latest information.
+Monitor news and consult travel providers for the latest information.

-If you visit Lake Chad, despite our advice not to travel there, report to local authorities on arrival.
-Local authorities advise visitors to engage a reliable guide due to the dangerous security situation.
+If you visit Lake Chad, despite our advice not to travel there, get a reliable guide and report to local authorities on arrival.

 Driving in Cameroon is hazardous due to poor road conditions, poorly maintained vehicles, local driving practices and inadequate lighting.
 According to the World Health Organisation (WHO) you are five times more likely to be killed in a motor vehicle accident in Cameroon than in Australia.